|

 And do not call anyone on earth father, for you have one Father, Who is in heaven.

-And you must not be called masters (leaders), for you have one Master (Leader), the Christ.
+And you must not be called master (leader, teacher), for you have one Master (Leader, Teacher), the Christ.

 - Woe to you, Pharisees!
 For you love the best seats in the synagogues and to be greeted [by flattering title] and bowed down to in the marketplaces.